 - Connect from EC2

-sudo yum install mysql -y mysql -h your-rds-endpoint -u admin -p
+# On Amazon Linux 2023, use dnf and the mariadb105 client package: sudo dnf install mariadb105 -y mysql -h your-rds-endpoint -u admin -p

 What’s Happening: AWS manages backups, updates, and availability.
 You just use the database.